 • As such, they are intensely interested in when their laundry is done.

 • They find things “above” a situation to be funny.
 They might paint a derby car to have a racetrack and a derby car on the race car.
 They find it funny.

 Middle Elementary Milestone 5 — Copies Adult Strategies

 Most Intense: 8.0.1, give or take, and 8.0.3

 Irritable Period Summary

-• Acts out all of a sudden, after weeks of calm.
+• After weeks of calm, acts out all of a sudden.
 Perhaps becomes aggressive with other children, such as pulling their hair

 • Might draw the kind of things they draw when going through a milestone, such as angry faces

 • Doesn’t like when things don’t go their own way.
 They might throw everything over a balcony

 • Very upset when something they decided or planned doesn’t go as they expected.
 Perhaps glue doesn’t dry the way they thought it would.
 It is totally wild, nearly unbelievable behavior in how upset they get.